Poststreptococcal glomerulonephritis (PSGN)

 - the main symptoms are blood in your child's wee (urine) and swollen ankles or puffy eyes

-- most children (95 percent) recover fully with no long-term complications
+- most children (95 out of 100) recover fully with no long-term complications

 - it is very important to take your child to any follow-up appointments to make sure they make a full recovery

 What is it?